KelvinVillago/EE509_Project/README.md

 # Added Work (Kelvin Villago)
 Run `python train/train_image2.py` to train on the images in the data folder.
 The photos used for training are stored in the data folder under the photos folder.
+The model file generated in the `train_image2.py` code is stored in the train/models folder.
+That file has to be moved to the main models folder for the Jupyter Notebook to access it.
+The results of the code can be accessed using the `test/test_photos.ipynb` file.

 The `image_resizer.py` and the `image_generator.py` take photos from a path and outputs the generated photos into an output path.
 The paths can be changed as needed, but have to be changed in the software file.